The-Nebula-Developers/TechTrove-USB-Repair-ToolKit/README.md

 Now go into the folder you extracted the archive to.
 Hold down shift and right click.
 Click on Open a command prompt windoe here.

+Now run the command "pip install -r requirements.txt"

-Finally, run the command "py TECHTROVE-USB-Builder.py"
+After that, run the command "py TECHTROVE-USB-Builder.py" to start the software.

 # Additional Info